PlexusEP/stm32-debug/README.md

-# stm32-svd
+# stm32-debug

-This repository contains a collection of PLXS-tested SVD files for STM32 microprocessors.
+This repository contains a collection of OpenOCD configuration files, and SVD files for STM32 microprocessors.
+These were originally extracted from a Linux installation of STM32CubeIDE v1.14.0.
+Rather than install that (large) tool, this repo can be cloned to get access to these files.

-Note that STM32CubeIde, STM32CubeProgrammer, and STM32CubeCLT all come with SVD files as part of those separate installation packages.
-However, some of those SVD files are invalid.
-This is well-documented on the Internet, and is also the reason repositories such as [this one](https://github.com/tinygo-org/stm32-svd) already exist.

-When Plexus projects come along that use an STM32 microprocessor that don't already have an SVD file in this repo, those teams are encouraged (through the Engineering Productivity team or otherwise) to contribute a known-good SVD (likely baselined from one of the tool installs mentioned above).